-- There is sufficient planning capacity to cater for the growing demand for development in retail centres (land zoned under B1, B2, B3, B4) across the LGA.
-The focus on retail centre development aims to ensure the viability of development and connectivity in and around centres. - There will be a shortage of industrial and urban services land (land zoned IN1, IN2, B5, B7) by 2036, and this shortage may even occur as early as 2026.
+- There is sufficient planning capacity to cater for the growing demand for development in retail centres across the Camden Local Government Area (LGA).
+The focus on retail centre development aims to ensure the viability of development and connectivity in and around retail centres. - There will be a shortage of industrial and urban services land by 2036, and this shortage may even occur as early as 2026.
 Planning for Camden's industrial and urban services land will help to increase the number of local jobs and additional employment floor space at suitable locations.

-Achieving the vision
+Achieving the vision: